Intensive English Program (New York City)

 Whether you study English to improve your academic success, achieve your career goals, or simply improve your life, ELI's course of study can help.
-Learn the essentials of grammar and writing; improve listening, speaking and pronunciation skills; and enhance your vocabulary through reading.
-With the help of an advisor, students create their own program of study by choosing from the courses listed below and from other courses that may be available.
+Learn the essentials of grammar and writing; improve listening, speaking, and pronunciation skills; and enhance your vocabulary through reading.
+With the help of an advisor, you can create your own program of study by choosing from a menu of courses.
 F-1 students must enroll in a minimum of 18 hours per week (4 Intensive English classes).

 There are four levels.
 It may take 7 or 14 weeks to complete each level (6 or 12 weeks in the summer terms).

 - 050 - Advanced Beginner*